-SIL plans to make best of the scenario by focusing on modernization of its existing plant and machinery; quality up gradation by increasing wood pulp in its raw material mix and making surface sized paper for high speed multi colour printing and plans to double its production capacity by setting up a new paper machine in its existing premises by the end of the year 2020.
-The plant will be operational by 2021/2022.
+SIL plans to make best of the scenario by focusing on modernization of its existing plant and machinery.
+This will include upgrading the quality which will be achieved by increasing wood pulp in its raw material mix, making surface sized paper for high speed multi colour printing and by doubling its production capacity by setting up a new paper machine in its existing premises by July 2021.